vanadium-archive/browser/README.md

 # Vanadium Namespace Browser
 The namespace browser is a web application that lets developers and other users view and interact with the Vanadium world.
-Starting from their namespace root, a user can see where services are mounted and browse through the mount table hierarchy.
-The user can select a service to see more detailed information about it, and can also interact with the service; by invoking methods they can examine or modify the service's state.
+Starting from their namespace root, users can browse through the mount table hierarchy and see where services are mounted.
+The user can select a service to see more detailed information about it, and can also interact with the service, invokinging methods to examine or modify the state of the service.

 ## Installing the Vanadium Extension